fastrizwaan/winepak-x86_64/README.md

 # winepak32
-Flatpak bundle with Wine 32 bit with Flatpak Sdk 20.08 with Compat.i386 runtime
+Create Windows 32 bit Games and 32 bit Applications Flatpak bundles with Wine 32 bit included in the bundle. we can create a Game.flatpak bundle which includes Game+Wine+game run script. winepak32 is uses Flatpak Sdk 20.08 with Compat.i386 runtime

 ## Build wine 32 flatpak bundle
 ```